 French Code of Civil Procedure, Art.
 1522 (‘Par convention spéciale, les parties peuvent à tout moment renoncer expressément au recours en annulation.
 Dans ce cas, elles peuvent toujours faire appel de l’ordonnance d’exequatur pour l’un des motifs prévus à l’article 1520.’).

-Acte Uniforme Relatif au Droit de l’Arbitrage, Art.
+Uniform Act on Arbitration Law (Acte Uniforme Relatif au Droit de l’Arbitrage), Art.
 25, para.
 3.

-Section 70(2) of the English Arbitration Act 1996 requires a party to exhaust any available arbitral appeal or review processes and any available process by which an award may be corrected or supplemented before it is entitled to bring any set-aside application before the English court.
+The UK Arbitration Act 1996, at Section 70(2), requires a party to exhaust any available arbitral appeal or review processes and any available process by which an award may be corrected or supplemented before it is entitled to bring any set-aside application before the English court.
 The importance of this was restated by the High Court in X v.
 Y EWHC 741 (Comm).

 See, e.g., LCIA Arbitration Rules (2014), Art.
 27 and HKIAC Administered Arbitration Rules (2018), Art.
 38.